nathanpeck/ecs-patterns-vitepress/pattern/ecs-entrypoint-command-task-definition/index.md

 ---
-title: Amazon ECS task definition with an entrypoint command
+title: Amazon ECS task definition with a custom entrypoint command
 description: >-
-  How to run a custom command inside of a container image
+  How to run a custom command inside of a container image.
+Examples of how to override the default entrypoint, as well as pass custom parameters to the default entrypoint.
 image: cover.png
 filterDimensions:
   - key: tool